Music Library Doctor

 How to organize a large music collection

 Years of downloads, rips, and external-drive rescues end in scatter.
-MLD's Consolidation Wizard combines dedupe, quality scoring, and the actual move into one workflow.
+MLD's Consolidation Wizard combines duplicate handling and the actual move into one workflow.

 The problem